tendermint/tendermint/spec/p2p/v0.34/addressbook.md

    itself is set as the source of its address
 1. When the switch is instructed to dial addresses via the `DialPeersAsync` method, in this case the node itself is set as the source

-## New addresses

-The `AddAddress` method adds a new address to the address book.

-The added address is associated to a *source* address, which identifies the node from which the address was learned.

 An address contains a node ID and a network address (IP and port).
 The address book can keep multiple network addresses for the same node ID, but